-These College Rules can be accessed via the College's website and its Virtual Learning Environment (Firefly).
-Any updates that occur in the course of the year will in the first instance be displayed on Firefly and will be announced in tutor notices, Form Time and/or assemblies as appropriate.
+These College Rules can also be found in the Parents' Handbook, the Senior School Students' Handbook and in Senior School Student Planners.
+They can also be accessed via the College's website and its Virtual Learning Environment (Firefly).
+Any updates that occur in the course of the year will in the first instance be displayed on Firefly and will be announced in tutor notices and/or assemblies as appropriate.